 - The reasons for the claim of confidentiality, including proof that an exemption to public disclosure applies (Note: A general statement that the information is competitively sensitive is not sufficient to meet the Department’s standard of review);

 - Proof of the harm of public disclosure;

 - The extent to which the record or its contents has been disclosed to other persons or to federal, state and local agencies, including the status of any requests for confidentiality; and

 - A certification to the best of the moving party’s knowledge, information and belief, that the information is not customarily available in the public domain.

-In conjunction with a motion for protection from public disclosure, one unredacted copy of the materials for which protection is sought must be filed directly with the Hearing Officer.
+In conjunction with a motion for protection from public disclosure, the moving party must submit one unredacted copy of the materials for which protection is sought.
 The unredacted copy should be submitted in a sealed envelope, clearly marked with the words “CONFIDENTIAL” on the outside of the envelope as well as on each page of the materials.
-A redacted copy of the materials, marked “REDACTED,” must also be filed for the public docket.

 This information is provided by the Department of Public Utilities